The Cider Institute is a non-profit organization...

 This overall initiative is designed to build on the training provided in North America since 2003 by Mitchell F&D Limited's Cider & Perry Academy (CPAC), a UK-based training organization specializing in cider & perry production.

 In addition to developing & providing training from Foundation skills through Advanced to Master Cider Maker™, this initiative will also look to facilitate and develop mechanisms for skills & technology development & transfer.

 To drive this initiative forward, a board of directors was formed to include members of the North American Cider Industry, Cider & Perry Academy (CPAC), Cornell University, and the Northwest Agriculture Business Center (NABC).
-We have additional education partners on our curriculum planning team from Brock University and Washington State University.
+We have additional education partners on our curriculum planning team from Brock University, Washington State University, and Virginia Tech.

 The specific functions of The Cider Institute are to: